shsingh/opensase/README.md

 # Open Secure Access Service Edge

-The purpose of this project is to build SASE components using OSS tools.
+The purpose of this project is to build SASE components using OSS tools for testing (NOT FIT FOR PRODUCTION USE).
 It will currently build Docker containers for OpenVPN and transparent Proxy (Squid+C-ICAP+ClamAV)

 OpenSASE creates several containers to server as VPN server with explicit and transparent proxy capability.